-18 Aug What Is Data-Driven Recruiting Strategy And How to Apply It?
+18 Aug The Power of Data-Driven Recruiting Strategy.
+How to Apply?

 Recruiting for jobs has traditionally been an instinctive and emotional process, with interviews and resume screening being the only options.
 But many employers are adopting a new approach called data-driven recruiting strategy.